Key moments from Amber Heard’s testimony on Johnny Depp

 She began on 4 May by providing background how they met and they fell in love, before sharing several allegations of physical abuse and sexual assault across three more days on the stand.

-Ms Heard, in turn, has filed a $100m counterclaim against Mr Depp, accusing him of allegedly orchestrating a “smear campaign” against her and describing his own lawsuit as a continuation of “abuse and harassment.
-She has asked for immunity from the actor’s allegations.
+Ms Heard, in turn, had filed a $100m counterclaim against Mr Depp, accusing him of allegedly orchestrating a “smear campaign” against her and describing his own lawsuit as a continuation of “abuse and harassment”.

+She won a single part out of three listed in her counterclaim and Mr Depp was in turn ordered to pay her $2m.

 Here’s what we learned from Ms Heard’s testimony: